 The new legislation provides for the following:

-Foreign investors interested in starting a crowdfunding platform in Singapore can request the services of our company registration agents in the city-state.
+Foreign investors interested in starting a crowdfunding platform can request the services of our company formation agents in Singapore.
 Please feel free to contact us if you have questions about opening a crowdfunding company in Singapore.